-Indexers read and analyze the full text of articles in order to identify relevant concepts, and index them with the most specific Emtree terms.
-At the same time, they index other terms in fields not validated by Emtree, such as drug and device trade names and manufacturer names, clinical trial numbers and molecular sequence numbers.
+With manual indexing, driven by the indexing principles, indexers read and analyze the full text of articles in order to identify relevant concepts, and index them with the most specific Emtree terms.
+At the same time, they index other terms in fields not validated by Emtree, such as drug and device trade names and manufacturer names, and other concepts such as clinical trial numbers and molecular sequence numbers.